Top 10 Best Beaches in Victoria, Australia

 2. Lorne Beach, Great Ocean Road

 Another favourite holiday spot, and home to one of the best beaches in Victoria is Lorne.
-Generally safe, and great for families, Summer time brings holiday goers to Lorne for the swimming, surfing and various other water activities.
+Generally safe, and great for families.
+Summer time brings holiday goers to Lorne for the swimming, surfing, and various other water activities as well as hiking and chasing waterfalls.

 3. Torquay Beach, Great Ocean Road